 - Dummy content (10 posts per page) generated from wptest.io

 - Duration: 60 seconds

 - OPCache memory: 128MB

-We wanted to test out WordPress in its default state that’s why we used pa re-installed Twenty Seventeen WordPress theme.
+I wanted to test out WordPress in its default configuration.
+That’s why I used the pre-installed Twenty Nineteen WordPress theme.

 The Result of Benchmarking

-The graph above shows the result obtained from benchmarking.
-The trend shows constant improvement in handling requests per seconds from PHP version 5.6 to 7.2.
-According to this result, PHP 7.2 is an obvious winner whereas 7.1 was a little behind.
+The above graph shows the result of the benchmarking test.
+The trend shows constant improvement in handling requests per seconds from PHP version 5.6 to 7.3.
+According to this result, PHP 7.3 is an obvious winner whereas 7.2 was a little behind.

-This result of our WordPress performance test also shows the compatibility between PHP and WordPress and the constant improvement it brings to your WordPress site.
-By looking at the results, WordPressers can easily understand the importance of updated PHP version and for instance, if a site is currently working on PHP 5.6 or 7.0, then it’s recommended to upgrade it to the latest version of PHP.
+This result of this WordPress performance test also shows the compatibility between PHP and WordPress and the constant improvement it brings to your WordPress site.
+By looking at the results, WordPressers can easily understand the importance of updated PHP version.
+For instance, if a site is currently installed on PHP 5.6 or 7.0, I highly recommend upgrading it to the latest PHP version.

-Now let’s examine each and every PHP version separately to find out the reasons behind WordPress performance in the benchmarking.
+Now let’s examine each and every PHP version separately to find out the reasons behind WordPress performance in the benchmarking tests.